Skip to content

 • notify Customer without undue delay upon becoming aware of a Privacy Breach that is likely to cause serious harm, as defined under the Privacy Act 2020 (NZ);

-• where required, cooperate with the New Zealand Privacy Commissioner in connection with any investigation relating to Customer Data.
+• cooperate with the New Zealand Privacy Commissioner in connection with any investigation relating to Customer Data.

 5. Goods and Services Tax (GST)